-The Iteration Demo (or Sprint Review or ...) is a event where the Team presents information to the (customer especially) stakeholders about the increment of work that was completed during the last Iteration (Sprint) in order to get feedback about that work.
+The Sprint Review (or Iteration Demo or ...) is a meeting where the Team presents information to the (customer especially) stakeholders about the increment of work that was completed during the last Sprint / Iteration in order to get feedback about that work.

-A secondary purpose of the Iteration Demo (Sprint Review) is to:
+A secondary purpose of the Iteration Demo / Sprint Review is to: